RoqCode/directus-meets-astro/README.md

 Every Element needs to have it's own permissions set.
 Easy to forget, but easy to fix.

-Also: to access Images in Directus, you need to set `Directus Files` to `read`.
+Also: to access Images in Directus, you need to set the permissions for `Directus Files` to `read`.